talkohavy/guides/docs/programming/npm.md

 ## 10. Typescript Types

-If you are using plain javascript, you can skip this section.
+When you involve typescript, everything changes.
+New behaviors are introduced, and subtle differences are brought to the table.

+### - A. Emitting Pure Javascript

+If your package emits a plain javascript, without so much as a declaration file (.d.ts file) then nothing changes for you.
+Everything will work as expected.

+### - B. Emitting .js & .d.ts files

+This is the most common use-case.

-When writing a project in typescript, you'll end up needing to compile it to javascript.
-Doesn't matter which tool you use, they all use **tsc** under the hood.
-The end result will create a `dist` folder, along with some js files, and a main declaration file - `index.d.ts`.
+When writing a package in typescript, you'll end up needing to compile it down to javascript.
+Doesn't matter which tool you use, under the hood they all use **tsc**, so I'll be using it directly.

+The end result of the compilation process will create a `dist` folder, along with some js files, and a main declaration file - `index.d.ts`.
 There can be other declaration files emitted during the process, which will be sibling to that `index.d.ts`.

-Their location within the end result package output matters!!!

-Typically, aim to have all them declaration files at the root of the `dist` folder.
+In this setting, where there are .d.ts files in the final output, there are some subtle differences.

+**The difference between "exports" and "main"**

+### - C. Using ONLY .ts files

+Let's compare 3 cases:

+1. Having an only js package with `"main": "lib/index.js"`,
+2. Having an only js package with `"exports": {".": { "import": "./lib/index.js" }}`
+3. Having Case 1 with `"types": "index.d.ts"`
+4. Having Case 2 with `"types": "index.d.ts"`

+First of all, it is important to know - not including a `"types": "index.d.ts"`, in your `package.json`, doesn't mean that it defaults to nothing.
+In fact, the defaults _is_ `"types": "index.d.ts"`!

+The "types" field only exists for when you have a root .d.ts file with a name that's outside the convention on `index.d.ts`, or that it is located deeper in some nested folder, and not on the root.

+By default, using the `exports` key sets every possible key that can be added under it to null.

+"."

 ---